My Rotary Info

 Where did you attend college?

-(2012 update) I'm back in graduate school again for Advanced Nursing studies and the Masters program in Health Innovation at Arizona State University.
+(2012 update) I'm back in graduate school again for Advanced Communication studies and the Masters program in Health Innovation at Arizona State University.
 In my distant past...

 LA County/USC (Nursing), University of San Francisco (Information Systems, and MA in Business).
 Go Trojans! :-)